masschallenge/impact-api/README.md

 ### Release and Deploy

-Impact-api is configured such that every successful travis build is made available as a deployable image in AWS ECS.
+Impact-api is configured such that every successful Travis build is made available as a deployable image in AWS ECS.
 Accelerate's Deploy command in OpsWorks is configured to also trigger a deploy for impact-api, automatically.